Florida’s Back-To-School Sales Tax Holiday Expanded To 10 Days, Starts July 31

 MIAMI (CBSMiami) – Here is some good financial news for parents.
 Florida’s annual Back-to-School “Sales Tax Holiday” has been expanded to 10 days and will take place from Saturday, July 31 through Monday, August 9.

-Anyone purchasing supplies will get a break from the state’s 6% sales tax which can add up to big savings for families as the summer break ends and the new school year begins.READ MORE: Survey: Working From Home Yields Positive Effect On Finances, Time With Family, More Sleep
+Anyone purchasing supplies will get a break from the state’s 6% sales tax which can add up to big savings for families as the summer break ends and the new school year begins.READ MORE: Police Searching For Karla Argueta & Audree Guevara, Two Young Girls Missing In Hialeah

-So what items are tax free?READ MORE: Could College Athletes Profit from Adult Entertainment?
+So what items are tax free?READ MORE: Whole Foods Thief Steals $1,300 Worth Of Wine, Seafood

 - Clothing, footwear, and certain accessories selling for $60 or less per item.